If you are reading this, high chance you are going to your first Scottish highland games, a Celtic festival, an Irish Fair, or a Renaissance Faire.

 I know you want to dress up for the party, but ladies, let’s put your high heels down as you can NEVER survive walking a whole day with those stilettos on.

-Instead, go for the flat sandals and sneakers that you can fully enjoy your special day!
+Instead, go for flat sandals and sneakers so that you can fully enjoy your special day!

-If you insist on adding the height, go for the espadrilles wedges as a more comfortable choice.
+If you insist on adding height, go for the espadrilles wedges as a more comfortable choice.

-9. Pair kilt with knee high boots for a Scottish look
+9. Pair the kilt with knee-high boots for a Scottish look

 For fall and winter, of course, you want to wear boots for the Renaissance flair as they are common with kilts.

-If you aren’t ready for the Scottish boots, cowboy boots and riding boots are perfect alternatives here!
+If you aren’t ready for Scottish boots, cowboy boots, and riding boots are the perfect alternatives here!

-10. Get full protection to the Irish Fair
+10. Get full protection at the Irish Fair

 Last but not least, get full protection from the sun and outdoor days.
 Your shoulder bag should be at least big enough to fit in a water bottle (that’s very important).